 PLA sutures by Silhouette Soft are US FDA-cleared and European CE-marked for the following areas: eyebrows, cheeks and mid-face areas, jaw line, and neck.
 Because the focus of Silhouette face lift is also on restoring the youthful shape of the patient’s face, PLA threads are indicated to bring out the contours of the face.

 PDO thread can be used not only on the face but also in other areas of the body.
-If Botox has not produced a strong enough result for you, then you can use PDO thread lift to correct horizontal and vertical forehead wrinkles, lift the forehead, brow, lower eyelids and cheeks, minimize naso-labial folds, marionette lines and smokers’ lines, smooth out creased cheeks and chin, and redefine the jaw line.
+If Botulinum Toxin (or more commonly known as Botox) has not produced a strong enough result for you, then you can use PDO thread lift to correct horizontal and vertical forehead wrinkles, lift the forehead, brow, lower eyelids and cheeks, minimize naso-labial folds, marionette lines and smokers’ lines, smooth out creased cheeks and chin, and redefine the jaw line.

 PDO sutures can also be used as non surgical wrinkle treatment to correct wrinkles on the neck and cleavage, firm and shape the breast and chest, lift and tighten sagging skin and stretch marks on the belly, buttocks, arms and legs, and lift and tighten excess skin in the arms, ribs, belly, thighs and buttocks due to obesity.